Skip Ribbon Commands

 Visits to Providers

-100% of the providers reported satisfaction with the service received during the health plan representative onsite visit.
+99% of the providers reported being satisfied with the service received during the health plan representative's visit.

-The satisfaction levels of our members and providers are a very important tool to evaluate the success of the quality strategies integrated into the services we offer.
+The satisfaction levels of our members and providers are a very important tool to evaluate the success of the quality strategies integrated to the services we offer.

 Each year, Medicare evaluates plans based on a 5-star rating system.